atomicptr/dove/README.md

 # dove

-A tiny single fileh eader only messaging system for games written in C++23
+A tiny, single file, header only messaging system for games written in C++23

 Inspired by [pidgeon](https://github.com/atomicptr/pidgeon).